cosmo-project/meteor-dapp-cosmo/README.md

 This DApp will help developers code in solidity, so they can build solid contracts in realtime that are thoroughly vetted.

-Original compiler build by Gav's Solidity CPP and Chriseth's <a href="http://chriseth.github.io/cpp-ethereum/">Realtime Browser Compiler</a>.
+Cosmo uses Chriseth's <a href="http://chriseth.github.io/cpp-ethereum/">Realtime Browser Compiler</a>.

 ## <a name="todo"></a> TODO
 - Fix speed issue with compiling